MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-setup-item-tracking.md

 As part of your warehouse processes, you can bundle your stock in packages, boxes, containers, and so on.
 But in order to keep track of the items, you assign unique numbers as identification.
 For example, you manufacture and sell a chair that has the item number *1900-S*.
 Each individual chair has a serial number, *1001*, but you also bundle four chairs into a lot, *LOT0001*, and you ship the chairs in a container with the package number *CONTAINER010* that also includes other items, such as *LOT0100* with side tables, and *LOT200* with lamps.

-Depending on your configuration, you use these different numbers to keep track of stock in [!INCLUDE [prod_short](includes/prod_short.md)] at the various stages of purchasing, sales, warehouse operations, and so on.
+Depending on your configuration, you use these different numbers to keep track of inventory in [!INCLUDE [prod_short](includes/prod_short.md)] at the various stages of purchasing, sales, warehouse operations, and so on.

 ## <a name="to-set-up-item-tracking-codes"></a>To set up item tracking codes

-An item tracking code reflects the different considerations a company has regarding the use of serial and lot numbers for items moving through the stock.
+An item tracking code reflects the different considerations a company has regarding the use of serial and lot numbers for items moving through the inventory.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Item Tracking Codes**, and then choose the related link.
 2. Choose the **New** action.